Helping employees to manage change

 Any change in an organization or to an employee's role has the potential to cause stress.
 The stress can be overwhelming when an employee is also dealing with mental health issues.

-In some organizations, constant change is the norm, which could have a negative impact on the psychological health of some employees.
+In many organizations, constant change is the norm.
+If not handled well, this can have a negative impact on some employees.
 Applying a psychological health and safety lens to change management is a worthwhile investment to support employee performance, loyalty, and buy-in for the changes.

 Strategies to support all employees during change

-Set the expectation of ongoing change with all employees.
-Let them know that continual improvement to the work environment, technology, equipment, processes, or their own skills and abilities should be expected.
-This should happen at orientation, during training, and as part of regular conversation between management and employees.
+• Set the expectation of ongoing change with all employees.
+Let them know that ongoing improvement at work is expected.
+This can include changes in technology, tasks, equipment, processes, or their own skills and abilities.
+Share this expectation of continual change during orientation, in all training, and as part of regular conversation between management and employees.

-Provide certainty wherever possible.
+• Provide certainty wherever possible.
 Change can create feelings of uncertainty about what’s coming next.
 Wherever possible, provide as much certainty as you can.
-For example, if there has been a series of terminations among your peers, you may want to assure your employees by saying “I want you all to know that I’m not going anywhere.
+For example, if there has been turnover among your peers, you may want to assure your employees by saying “I want you all to know that I’m not going anywhere.
 I believe in this team and I’m here for you,” if that is true.

-Celebrate or recognize the good work that was done under the old system.
+• Celebrate or recognize the good work that was done under the old system.
 This step is often missed in change management.
-In an effort to "sell" the change, employers will sometimes dismiss or minimize any successes of the past.
-This may leave long-standing employees feeling unappreciated or demoralized.
-Recognizing how they were able to accomplish so much under the previous system is more likely to leave them open to engaging in change.
+To "sell" the change, employers will sometimes dismiss or ignore any successes of the past.
+This may leave long-standing employees feeling unappreciated or discouraged.
+Recognizing how they were able to do so much under the old system is more likely to leave them open to change.

-For every change, create an honest, positive, accessible and compelling vision of the intended outcome.
-Help employees see a picture of what the workplace and, if appropriate, the world, will look like when the change is completed.
-There is a different part of the brain used for words and images.
-Tapping into the part of the brain that uses images with a compelling vision can increase understanding and acceptance, as well as decrease the apprehension that comes from uncertainty.
+• For every change, create an honest, positive, accessible and compelling vision of the intended outcome.
+Help employees see a picture of what work and, if appropriate, the world, will look like when the change is completed.
+There are different parts of the brain used for words and images.
+Helping employees imagine themselves thriving in this vision can increase understanding and acceptance.
+It can also help decrease the apprehension that comes from uncertainty.

-Be specific about why and how the change will be implemented.
+• Be specific about why and how the change will happen.
 Share as many details as possible about the intended timeline and steps of the change.
-State known challenges and concerns before the employees do to help show you understand their reality and are working to make it as positive as possible.
+State known challenges and concerns before the employees do.
+This can help show you understand their reality and are working to make it as positive as possible.

-Openly discuss potential pros and cons of the proposed changes.
-When leaders understand the fears or concerns expressed by employees and take steps to address them or make resources available, employees are much more likely to feel heard and part of the change process.
-If possible, jointly look for solutions with the employees who will be affected.
-Do not pretend the challenges do not exist or try to minimize them.
+• Openly discuss potential pros and cons of the proposed changes.
+When leaders understand the fears or concerns shared by employees and take steps to address them or make resources available, employees are more likely to feel heard and part of the change process.
+Do not pretend challenges won’t exist or try to minimize them.
+If possible, look for solutions with the employees who will be affected.

-Link the change to previous, similar, positive changes.
-Reminding employees with words like “You have done this before and you have been successful,” can help reduce anxiety in times of change.
+• Link the change to previous, similar, positive changes.
+Reminding employees “You’ve done this before and you were successful,” can help reduce anxiety in times of change.

-Break the change up into small, incremental steps.
+• Break the change up into small steps.
 If possible, give time for each step to be completed and adjust as necessary.

-Repeat, repeat, repeat.
-For changes such as new processes, technology, work functions, etc., it can be helpful to allow employees the opportunity to try out the change several times so that it becomes part of the day-to-day routine.
+• Repeat, repeat, repeat.
+It can be helpful to allow employees the opportunity to try out the change several times so that it becomes part of the day-to-day routine.
+Try this when changes involve new tasks, processes, or technology.

 Accommodation during times of change

-For employees who either currently experience mental health challenges or have in the past, you may want to spend some extra time to ensure they have what they need to successfully continue their work throughout the changes that are planned.
+For employees who either currently experience mental or physical health challenges or have in the past, spend some extra time making sure they have what they need to successfully continue their work throughout the changes that are planned.

-Explain clearly what the employee's new or modified responsibilities will be.
-Ask the employee to share their understanding of your explanation to ensure that it has been communicated effectively.
+• Explain clearly what the employee's new or modified responsibilities will be.
+Ask the employee to share their understanding of your explanation.
+This makes sure it has been well explained and understood.

-Listen carefully to the employee's concerns about the change.
-Provide detailed responses to reassure the employee that you have heard their concerns, even if you are not able to address them completely.
+• Listen carefully to the employee's concerns about the change.
+Provide detailed responses to the concerns, if you are not able to address them completely.

-Help the employee manage fear.
-Understand that some people do not like change, especially when it is not of their choosing.
+• Help the employee manage fear.
+Understand that some people do not like change, especially when it is not their choice.
 For people who may be experiencing a mental health issue, this can include severe worry or fear about their future.
 Discuss these fears and offer realistic reassurance to the employee.
-Consider approaches that could address these fears such as a temporary lowering of expectations or demands, or additional skills training.
+Consider approaches that could address these fears such as lowering expectations, demands, or skills training for a period of time.

-Consider modifications to accommodation.
-Times of change may warrant a review of any existing accommodation plans.
-If no accommodation plan exists, this may also be the appropriate time to offer accommodation to employees with mental health issues, even if they had previously declined such help.
+• Consider the duty to accommodate.
+Times of change may mean the need to review existing accommodation plans.
+If no accommodation plan exists, this may also be the appropriate time to offer accommodation to employees with mental health issues, even if they had not wanted such help before.
 See Accommodation Strategies for ideas.

-Reinforce what the employee currently does well and has previously accomplished.
-Emphasize how these strengths will help in the adjustment to the new responsibilities.
+• Share what the employee does well and has previously accomplished.
+Highlight how these strengths will help in the adjustment to the new responsibilities.
 Let the employee know that they are valued by the organization.

 Addressing job insecurity

-Changes that provoke feelings of insecurity about work can be particularly stressful for employees who have mental health issues.
+Changes that lead to feelings of insecurity about work can be stressful for employees.

-The World Health Organization and other researchers have proposed organizational and managerial strategies to address layoffs and economic uncertainty.
+The World Health Organization and other researchers have proposed organizational and managerial strategies to address layoffs and financial uncertainty.
 Not only can labour market insecurity cause increased stress for some workers, it can be especially difficult for those employees with mental health issues such as depression or anxiety.
-In addition, according to some research, workers accumulate a significant amount of the wealth that will finance their retirement in the 10 years preceding their retirement.
+Age can also make a difference.
+According to some research, workers earn a significant amount of the wealth that will finance their retirement in the 10 years preceding their retirement.
 For these workers, the concerns around job loss may be more life altering.
 (Gallo, Bradley, Siegel & Kasl, 2000).

 Organizational strategies

-The following outlines the strategies identified by some researchers in this field that may be useful to addressing employment insecurity among employees with and without mental health issues.
+The following outlines strategies identified by some researchers in this field that may be useful to addressing employment insecurity among employees with and without mental health issues.
+Organizations may wish to consider some or all of the following measures:

-• Monitor and review labour market trends to be aware of changes and potential impact.
+• Watch and review labour market trends to be aware of changes and potential impact.
 Share this information where appropriate with employees through a posting or memo system.

 • Use temporary employees for short-term demand to increase security of existing staff.

-• Retrain existing staff with the goal of developing a broad skills base in preparation for shortages and shifts in employment roles
+• Retrain existing staff with the goal of developing enhancing skills in preparation for shortages and shifts in employment roles

 • Give as much advance notice to affected staff as possible

-Engage in consultations with unions and employee representatives, if applicable, about the selection of affected individuals, decision criteria for layoffs, compensation levels, and position shifting for remaining employees.
+Engage in discussions with unions and employee representatives, if applicable, about the selection of affected individuals, decision criteria for layoffs, compensation levels, and position shifting for remaining employees.

-Provide placement counseling, information about alternative job opportunities in the community as well as information about how to obtain economic assistance.
+Provide placement counseling, information about other job opportunities in the community as well as information about how to get financial help.

-Provide support for remaining employees to manage potential ongoing anxiety for future layoffs through workplace health programs (For example, Employee Assistance Programs (EAP), counseling services, links to community support services).
+Provide support for remaining employees to manage potential ongoing anxiety for future layoffs through work health programs.
+For example, Employee Assistance Programs, counseling services, or links to community support services.

-Communicate about the potential for future layoffs, where applicable, in order to maintain a sense of trust.
+Communicate about the potential for future layoffs, where applicable, to maintain a sense of trust.

-Increase investments in workplace health programs, if applicable, for employees to seek support for grieving the loss of colleagues and establishing a sense of balance and security once again
+Increase investments in work health programs, if applicable, for employees to seek support for grieving the loss of colleagues and establishing a sense of balance and security once again.

 Invite remaining employees to provide feedback on the layoff process, and respond with detail about how the feedback will be used.